markmcguire011/movieRecommendationSystem/README.md

 ### Vision

 Program prompts user for a movie, then returns a list of recommended movies.
+Users can also specify a specific genre that they enjoy and recommendations should be correspondingly tailored.

 ## Personal Learning Objectives

 These were my goals going into this project:

+- Get familiar with using AWS services and storing files in the cloud
 - Practice implementation of both collaborative and content based filtering
 - Create search functionality to enable users to input movies
 - Utilize command prompt and create a program loop to make program interactive
 - Hone data processing skills

-## Outcome and Reflection
+## Project Structure

+- `recommend_moves-runner`: The main script to run the project.
+- `src/search.py`: Search engine to find movie based on user input
+- `src/movie_recommender.py`: Generates movie recommendations based on input

+## Next Steps

+Institute some kind of content-based filtering system, possibly integrate some kind of GUI.
+Tweak search and recommendation functionality to be more accurate and intuitive.